myminseok/check_cf_manifest/README.md

 ## checking cf manifest.yml
-Reads manifest.yml and check if service instances exists in the current target space and print out to console.
+Reads manifest.yml and checking:
+- if service instances exists in the current target space
+- if routes are available by checking http response code 200

+it exits with 0 if all good. non 0 otherwise.

 ## prerequisites
 - python3
 - pip3 install pyyaml
+- pip3 install requests
 ## How to run

 log in to the target foundation.